What is a Modern Data Stack? Definition, Stages, & Best Practices

 Phase 1: Foundation

-- Implement core security and governance frameworks
+• Implement core security (MFA, SSO) and basic governance.

 Phase 2: Standardisation